-Who’s Laughing Now?
+What Happened to Jon Stewart?

 The Twain Prize is a classic double-edged sword.
 The list of winners is short, and the names—to put it in comedy terms—really kill.
 As Joe Biden might say, it’s a big fucking deal.
 (You know who doesn’t have a Twain Prize?
 Howard Stern.
 Unless he turned that down too.)
 It also means that your best work is behind you, and soon you’ll need spectacles to see it.
 No one has ever followed up a Twain Prize with their masterpiece, and Jon Stewart will not be the first.
 On this count, Twain Prize winners are no Mark Twain.
 Stewart spent the first three decades of his career expecting failure, assuming that tomorrow would be the day it’d all come crashing down, and instead somehow he managed to go out on top, on his own terms.
 No wonder he’s seemed lost ever since.

 Stewart departed The Daily Show in 2015 after a 16-year run that stretched across three presidencies; the hanging-chad election of 2000; 9/11; the Iraq War; Hurricane Katrina; the election and reelection of Obama; the Great Recession; the awesome stupidness of the Tea Party; the shooting of Michael Brown in Ferguson, Missouri; and the rise of Donald Trump, or at least his descent down that escalator when he announced his candidacy for president.
 He was already inching away from the show that made him a superstar by 2013, though, when he took a break to write and direct a movie called Rosewater, a thoughtful indie drama based on the true story of an Iranian-Canadian Newsweek reporter who was arrested and held captive for months in 2009 by Iran’s Islamic Revolutionary Guard Corps.
 Considering it was made by the host of a late-night show, Rosewater turned out admirably well, but it didn’t herald the arrival of a fresh auteur.
-Also no one went to see it.
+Also, no one went to see it.
 John Oliver filled in for Stewart during his sabbatical from The Daily Show, and it was hard not to notice how much more spry Oliver seemed behind his boss’s desk.

 Once Trump arrived, Stewart all but vanished.
 He signed a four-year production deal with HBO that ended in 2020 and produced literally nothing—four years, nothing.
 There was an animated-shorts series that never happened.
 A new stand-up special was announced, then never spoken of again.
 He tried making another movie, a political comedy he wrote and directed called Irresistible, starring the Daily Show alum Steve Carell and Bridesmaids’ Rose Byrne, about two rival campaign strategists locking horns over a small-town mayor’s race, but the finished product feels like the work of someone who realized it was hopeless in the editing room, and maybe even while he was shooting it.